minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/7fm8aJD0Lp6ymtkPpqvn0QU@0.5x.webp)

-Gemini 2.5 Flash Image allows you to make highly-nuanced edits to images.
+Gemini 2.5 Flash Image allows you to make highly-targeted edits to images.
 With gemimg, you can pass along the image you just generated very easily for editing.

 ```py3
 edit_prompt = """